 - %c: will be replaced at runtime with the Client ID used by the client when connecting.

-- If the current deployment is Basic deployment, please fill in the public address for the server address
+- For Basic Plan users: Please fill in the public address for the server address.

 - For Professional Plan users: Please complete Peering Connection Creation first, then fill in the internal network address for the server address.